 Orthodontic treatment is the process of detection and correction of Malocclusion.
 Malocclusion is the misalignment or incorrect position of the teeth in relation to each other and to the jawbones.
 Its forms include crowding and overlapping of teeth, gaps in between teeth, cross-bites (underbite), deep bites, edge-bites, teeth pushed too far forward, or teeth pushed too far inwards.

 Depending on your age and situation, we will tailor a specific treatment plan to correct your malocclusion.
-Contact us now to book for a free assessment with an orthodontist at our Sydney practice.
+Contact us now to book for a free assessment with our dentist at our Sydney practice.

 Classes (Types) of Malocclusion: